HdkTkhs/Vmol/README.md

   GAUSS.f might be also replaced by a function in MKL.
 Note, however, that KS-DFT calculation does not use GAUSS.f.
 Thus, the processes related to GAUSS.f can be safely omitted for the sole purpose to perform the KS-DFT calculation.

-# Usage
+# Compile and link
-Provided that the prerequisites noted above are fulfilled, 'Vmol' can be compiled by invoking the script Compile.exe in Vmol_src/
+Provided that the prerequisites noted above are fulfilled, 'Vmol' can be compiled and link by invoking the script Compile.exe in Vmol_src/